Environmental Benefits Of Recycling Scrap Metal & Electronic Waste

 Electronic products are created from resources that are valuable and highly engineered materials which include glass, plastics, and metals, all of which need energy to mine & manufacture them.
 Recycling and reusing consumer electronics conserves our natural resources.
 Electronics recycling offers the opportunity to transform old technology into a renewable resource.
 By reclaiming these materials, E-scrap processors mine these valuable commodities for use in the next generation of electronic products.
 This conservation strategy also protects the environment by keeping scrap materials out of landfills.
 This is important because many of these products contain potentially hazardous materials like lead and mercury which must be disposed of safely.

 The Impact Of The Recycling Industry

 Consider these facts (According to the Institute for Scrap Recycling Industries, the Steel Recycling Institute, U.S. EPA and E-World Online):

 - More than 60% of the Iron and Steel made in the United States is manufactured using Ferrous scrap.

 - Recycling Steel requires 60% less energy than producing steel from iron ore.

-- On average, the United States processes enough Ferrous scrap daily, by weight, to build 25 Eiffel Towers every day of the year.
+- On average, the U.S. processes sufficient Ferrous scrap day-to-day, by weight, in order to build 25 Eiffel Towers daily within a year.

-- Creating products from recycled steel instead of virgin ore uses 40% less water and reduces mining wastes by 97%.
+- Creating products from recycled steel rather than virgin ore utilizes 40% less water & reduces mining wastes by 97%.

-- By using Ferrous scrap rather than virgin materials in the production of iron and steel, CO2 emissions are reduced by 58%.
+- With the use of Ferrous scrap instead of virgin materials in the production of steel and iron, the reduction of CO2 emissions goes down by 58%.

 - Due to recycling, in a year, the steel industry saves the equivalent energy to power about 18 million households.